spoons-and-mirrors/subtask2/README.md

 ![citation](media/quote.webp)

-### TL:DR - Less entropic agentic loop, more control
+### TL:DR - A less entropic agentic loop with more user flow control

 This plugin allows your `/commands` to: